Southern Indiana Cities and Towns

 Jeffersonville, often referred to by locals as "Jeff," sits on the Ohio River in Clark County.
 Home to more than 45,000 residents, it is the county seat of Clark County.
 Spring Street is the heart of the city's downtown.
 Just a block west is the Big Four Pedestrian & Cycling Bridge, which connects Jeffersonville to Louisville, Kentucky.
-Within Jeffersonville is River Ridge Commerce Center, which is an industrial park still under development.
 You can access Jeffersonville by a number of interstate highways.
 Interstates 65, 71, and 64 meet just south of the city.

 City of New Albany

 The county seat of Floyd County, New Albany is just north of Louisville, Kentucky on the Ohio River.
 Home to more than 35,000 residents, it is a rising community with a walkable downtown, restaurants, and shops.
 Incorporated in the early 1800s, it was once the largest city in Indiana until 1860.
 It is accessible from Louisville and points west by Interstate 64, and by I-265.